WordPress/openverse/documentation/projects/proposals/trust_and_safety/detecting_sensitive_textual_content/20240903-implementation_plan_undo_split_filtered_indices.md

         field, immediately return true.
 We only need to test terms until we find one matching term, so it is safe to break the loop early once we find one.
-    - Update `get_instance_attrs` to create a new `sensitivity` list field.
-If the call to `Model::get_text_sensitivity` is true, include `sensitive_text` in the list.
-Additionally, if `row[schema["mature"]]` is true, add `user_reported_sensitivity` to the list.
+    - Update `get_instance_attrs` to create a new `sensitivity` dictionary field.
+Set the key `sensitive_text` to the result of `Model::get_text_sensitivity`.
+Set the key `user_reported_sensitivity` to the value of `row[schema["mature"]]`.
+Finally, set the key `any` to `sensitive_text or user_reported_sensitivity`.
-- Update the index mappings to add the new `sensitivity` field set to `{"type": "keyword"}`.
+- Update the index mappings in to add the new `sensitivity` field set to `{"properties": {"sensitive_text": {"type": "boolean"}, "user_reported_sensitivity": {"type": "boolean"}, "any": {"type": "boolean"}}}`.

-After merging the PR, run the staging data refresh and confirm the new field appears in new indices and is queryable (manually run queries against it).
+After merging the PR, run the staging data refresh and confirm the new sensitivity fields appear in new indices and is queryable (manually run queries against them).
 It is not necessary to manually run the production data refresh, and it is highly unlikely we will complete, review, and merge the API work before a production data refresh runs.
+In other words, we do not need to manually run a production data refresh, because one will surely happen before we are ready to deploy the API changes.
+If not, step 3 includes a check to wait for the production data refresh before enabling the changes in the API.

 ### Step 2: Update the API to use the new field (behind a feature flag)